merlijne77/merlijne77/README.md

 <pre>
 💻 I am a self taught Developer
 📚 Constantly learning
-📝 Focus lies on Desktop/Mobile applications for mental healthcare 🔭 I have a strong interest for coding and electronics dev
+📝 Focus lies on Desktop/Mobile applications
-🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist) 📚 Favorite Book: The Nature of Code by Daniel Shiffman 📚
+ for mental healthcare and building electronic circuits for fun 🔭 Working on an animatronic (King Boo) and Desktop applications 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist) 📚 Favorite Book: The Nature of Code by Daniel Shiffman 📚